 Charlotte, Branwell, Emily, and Anne Brontë love their game Glass Town -- but their fantasy can't help them escape the harsh reality of Charlotte and Emily's upcoming departure for boarding school.
 Until, that is, the train whisks them all away to the real Glass Town.
 This Glass Town is more dangerous than the Brontës envisioned, and when Anne and Branwell are kidnapped, Charlotte and Emily must find a way to save their siblings -- and England.
 This new novel by Catherynne M. Valente, the author of The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making, is a celebration of authorship, creativity, and sisterly love.

 14-year-old Doreen Green is facing a few more challenges than the typical teenager who’s just completed a cross-country move!
 Doreen has the powers of a squirrel but feels like a caged animal in her new home.
 After she stops a group of troublemakers in her neighborhood, Doreen decides to embrace her powers and become a full-fledged Super Hero.
 But when a real-life Super Villain appears, is the newly minted Squirrel Girl ready for the major leagues?
-This fun new novel, a prequel to the current Squirrel Girl comic line, features a hero with infectious optimism and enthusiasm, a blend of real-life teen problems and superhero challenges, and even a few cameos by the Avengers.
+This fun new novel, a prequel to the current Squirrel Girl comic line, features a hero with infectious optimism and enthusiasm, plus a blend of real-life teen problems and superhero challenges.
+Fans of this novel can check out the sequel 2 Fuzzy 2 Furious.

 Every night, little lights appear in Sandy's bedroom, and she transforms them into companions to play with until she falls asleep.
 The next day, she's always captivated trying to draw her nighttime friends.
 One day, a girl with purple hair arrives at her school, and to Sandy's surprise, Morfie seems to know all about Sandy's lights.
 But when it turns out that Morfie intends to enter Sandy's night world and take it over, Sandy will have to muster all of her confidence and determination to fight off the invader.
 Exquisitely illustrated, this thoughtful graphic novel will prompt discussions about creativity, insecurity, and gaining control of your fears.

-Lailu Loganberry has spent years training to be an expert in monster cuisine -- and now her dreams are coming true!
+Lailu Loganberry has spent years training to be an expert in monster cuisine — and now her dreams are coming true!
 Her mentor is opening a restaurant and Lailu will be the head chef.
 Everything seems perfect... until Lailu learns that her mentor borrowed money from a loan shark named Mr. Boss, and if the restaurant fails, she'll be trapped cooking for him for the rest of her life.
-To outsmart Mr. Boss, she'll have to avoid the king's assassin, the elf mafia, and Mr. Boss' henchmen -- and work alongside her greatest rival.
-Kids will love the mix of humor, action, and fantasy in this delicious new novel.
+To outsmart Mr. Boss, she'll have to avoid the king's assassin, the elf mafia, and Mr. Boss' henchmen — and work alongside her greatest rival.
+Kids will love the mix of humor, action, and fantasy in this delicious novel.
+Lailu's adventures continue in A Hint of Hydra.

 Malú is struggling with the aftermath of her parents' divorce: she misses her laid-back, artsy, white father, and feels pressured by her academic mother, who she calls "SuperMexican."
 And on the first day at her new school, the school's queen bee calls Malú a "coconut": brown on the outside, white on the inside.
 But when Malú gets a band started with some fellow misfits, she'll do anything to keep it together — even if it means standing up to the world!
 This exploration of friendship, identity, and the joy of rocking out to your own beat is sure to inspire your Mighty Girl to stand up for what she believes in.